 A Big Belt

 In 1943, Irish astronomer Kenneth Edgeworth suggested that undiscovered objects lay near the outer boundary of the solar system.
 In 1951, Gerard Kuiper offered further evidence to support this idea.
 In fact, a ring of icy bodies, now commonly known as the Kuiper belt, orbits the sun beyond Neptune.
 Some of the larger objects in the belt are considered planetesimals or "super comets."
 Since 1992, many have been identified.
-Pluto is the largest body within this grouping.
+Pluto is one of the larger bodies within this grouping.
 There are countless smaller Kuiper Belt objects, and there may even be larger planets or celestial bodies waiting to be discovered.

 Beyond this Kuiper Belt lies an expanse of far-away icy comets, asteroids, and rocky planets called the Oort Cloud.
 These objects are hard to directly confirm because of their distance and size, but their existence is supported by the appearance of comets and small bodies appearing periodically in the solar system.

 Many of the moons orbiting planets are sometimes considered planetesimals.
 The largest of Neptune’s 13 moons, Triton, falls into this category.
 One of Saturn’s 53 moons, Phoebe, is a planetesimal, as well as both of Mars’ moons, Phobos and Deimos.
 In addition, Jupiter has 50 moons, and several of these match the criteria for planetesimals.